-He had one winner from 12 rides over hurdles in the 1964/65 season, that being on Grey Charger at Southwell on December 12, 1964.
+He had one winner from 12 rides over hurdles in the 1964/65 season, that being on Grey Charger, trained by Willie Stephenson, at Southwell on December 12, 1964.

-From being second jockey to Jack Clayton, he moved up to become stable jockey to Humphrey Cottrill, a position he held for five years before transferring to Michael Jarvis' stable in 1970.
-He rode for Jarvis until August 1985 when he left Britain to take up a three-year contract in Hong Kong.
-While there, Bruce had his licence suspended until May 1986 following a wide-ranging inquiry into corruption.
+Having ridden as second jockey to Jack Clayton, he moved up to become stable jockey to Humphrey Cottrill, a position he held for five years before transferring to Michael Jarvis’ stable in 1970.

-He once said "For a jockey, racing is a constant fight.
-You are never able to sit on your laurels because there is always someone chasing your rides.
-A trainer is always going to give his best horses to the best jockeys."
-Raymond's riding career continued into his 50s, and in 1993 he rode his best Derby at Epsom to finish second aboard Blue Judge, a rank outsider owned by Sheikh Maktoum bin Rashid Al Maktoum, the former Vice President and Prime Minister of the UAE and Ruler of Dubai.
+Bruce’s riding career continued into his 50s, and in 1993 he achieved his best Derby placing at Epsom when finishing second aboard Blue Judge, a rank outsider owned by Sheikh Maktoum bin Rashid Al Maktoum, the former Vice President and Prime Minister of the UAE and Ruler of Dubai.

-His riding career came to a dramatic end on Sunday, August 21, 1994 when, riding in Germany, he broke his neck in a race fall.
-Aged 51, Bruce, riding Moving Shoulder in a valuable six-furlong event in Hanover, was unseated when leaving the stalls.
-He was detained at the Hanover University Medical Centre.
+He rode what proved to be his last winner in Britain on Marsoom, trained by Ben Hanbury, in the Ladbrokes-sponsored Knavesmire Handicap at York, August 18, 1994.
+His riding career came to a dramatic end three days later, on Sunday, August 21, when he broke his neck in a race fall.
+Aged 51, Bruce, was riding Moving Shoulder in a valuable six-furlong event in Hanover, in Germany and was unseated when leaving the stalls.

 1965: Britannia Stakes – Sheridan